Ranger of the North

 No film is complete without a beautiful color grade.
 In the field, we record in a Sony log format that essentially compresses the colors and highs/lows towards the middle.
 It looks quite grey and bland out of the camera.
 This allows for a lot of flexibility in the field to not sure over or under exposed.
 However this means, when we finish editing, it needs be color corrected!
 We are working with award-winning colorist Alan Maynard on this process.
 Our aim is to make the film as beautiful as we can.

-Distribution & Festivals - $3,000
+Distribution & Outreach - $3,000

 If a tree falls in a forest with no one around to hear it, does it make a sound?
 Of course, the answer is yes… But, with films in particular, it sure is a lot more meaningful if people hear/see them.
 We will be submitting to festivals for this fall and planning a distribution run across festivals and ultimately ending up on a streaming platform, public television, or with a distribution partner to get the film out in the world.
+We are also organizing educational screenings across the country.

-Ranger of the North - Creative Team
+Ranger of the North | Creative Team

 We are a team of Emmy award winning filmmakers based in Durham.
 We are all independent producers and filmmakers, and most of us have worked together for over a decade on numerous projects!